ardsh/slonik-trpc/docs/docs/usage-main-features/virtual-columns.md

 ```

 :::tip Overriding
 A virtual field can override a real field by using the same name.
+This can also be used to access control certain fields based on user context.
 :::